SecJS/Utils/README.md

 // you can move existentFile to other path using move console.log(existentFile.moveSync('path/to/move.txt'))

+// you can add content to the end of the file with append console.log(existentFile.appendSync(Buffer.from('Content\n')))

+// you can add content to the top of the file with prepend console.log(existentFile.prependSync(Buffer.from('Content\n')))

-// File uses readable streams in async methods to not block the event loop when handling huge files content await existentFile.load() await existentFile.copy() await existentFile.move() await existentFile.remove() await existentFile.create() await existentFile.getContent()
+// File uses readable streams in async methods to not block the event loop when handling huge files content await existentFile.load() await existentFile.copy() await existentFile.move() await existentFile.remove() await existentFile.create() await existentFile.append() await existentFile.prepend() await existentFile.getContent()

-// You can use safeRemove method to delete the file without any exception if it does no exists
+// You can use safeRemove method to delete the file without any exception if it does no exists await File.safeRemove(existentFile.path)

-await File.safeRemove(existentFile.path)
+// You can use isFileSync to verify if path is a file or directory await File.isFileSync('package.json')

+// You can use existsSync to verify if file exists await File.existsSync('package.json')

+// You can use createFileOfSize to create a fake file with determined size
+// 100MB
+await File.createFileOfSize('fake.js', 1024 * 1024 * 100)
 ```

 ---